Login

 5. Data sources

 HypoPlus, the mortgage partner of Comparis, provides the interest rates for the Comparis Mortgage Barometer.
-They are based on the benchmark rates of some 30 lenders.
+They are based on the benchmark rates of more than 30 lenders.
 The data is updated daily and displayed in the mortgage rate overview.
+The next Mortgage Barometer will be published in January 2026.

 This article was first published on 05.10.2013